cdown/chrisdown.name/windows.md

 In my case, I was able to get to 5.1ghz all-core @ 1.4v with LLC6.
 In Cinebench and Prime95 it easily reaches 100C and downclocks, but in the real world, it works.

+## Post-validation

+I'd keep hwinfo64 running in the background in sensors mode on startup, just to double check there are no WHEA errors over time.

+Also the MSI RivaTuner overlay is quite useful in-game.